 Peter says, “In our case, building a great business has depended on long-term agreements with the media partners we represent.
 On the customer side, we strive to achieve recurring ad spend from our clients based on them achieving results, along with good relationship management and offering personalised and localised service here in Australia.
 In addition, building up a strong personal brand in the industry over many years has paid dividends, and that has given us the opportunity of being sought out by some of the world’s biggest media publishers to become partners.”

 He also emphasises the importance of having good employees, saying, “Having trust in my team – allowing them to thrive without being overmanaged – has been key.
 We have a very experienced team who are professionals in what they do.”

 Peter has been a client of Accru Harris Orchard for over 20 years, first as a personal client and then as a business client when he founded WTM.

 “Accru Harris Orchard has played an intricate role in managing the affairs of the business, specifically in helping us navigate through COVID and ensuring we used all available avenues for support,” says Peter.
 “Now I regret not having them more engaged when I first started the business.”

 During COVID, the Accru Harris Orchard team helped the company weather difficulties by focusing on cash flow forecasting and management, compliance, remuneration/commission structures and ATO management.

 “AHO was really helpful.
 It’s good to know that you’re not alone in small business,” says Peter.

-Director Daniel Melino says, “The team at WTM are all high-performing specialists, each with different strengths.
+Managing Director James Orchard says, “The team at WTM are all high-performing specialists, each with different strengths.
 They all have a natural ability to build and maintain strong relationships with media partners and their clients, resulting in ongoing success and longevity”.